 A 45-minute commuter flight from Skagway, Juneau is the primary domestic air entry point for Southeast Alaska and travelers on the Inside Passage.

-Juneau, the state capital, is served by Alaska Airlines and Delta Airlines (seasonally) and two local carriers who offer several flights daily between Juneau and Skagway.
+Juneau, the state capital, is served by Alaska Airlines and Delta Airlines (seasonally) and a local carrier offering several flights daily between Juneau and Skagway.
 An excursion to Juneau can be completed in one day, thanks to our long summer days.

 Whitehorse, Yukon is 110 miles from Skagway by land and is also a convenient point of entry for air arrivals, serviced by multiple international airlines.